 Method 3: Bulk Uninstall with a Third-Party Tool

-If you want to uninstall multiple programs, you’ll need a third party app such as CleanMyPC or CCleaner.
+If you want to uninstall multiple programs, you’ll need a third-party app such as CleanMyPC or CCleaner.
 Both options offer free and paid versions.
 For this article, we’ll demonstrate CleanMyPC.
-The process is very similar on CCleaner.
+The process is very similar to CCleaner.

 First, install CleanMyPC by downloading it from the official website.

 Once you have the program installed, open it.
 In the sidebar on the left side, choose “Multi Uninstaller”.

 This will show a list of all the programs on your computer.
 Select as many of the checkboxes as you would like, then press the green “Uninstall” button at the bottom.

 You will then be shown a confirmation like this:

 I’ve chosen to uninstall only one program.
 If you select more, then each will be listed individually.
 Press the blue button that says “Uninstall”.